2019 1

 d'Arsac Haut-Médoc 89 d'Arcins Haut-Médoc 91-92 Blaignan Médoc 90 de Lamarque Haut-Médoc 91-92 Goulée Médoc 92+ Greysac Haut-Médoc 90 La Cardonne Médoc 90 La Demoiselle de Sociando Mallet 88p La Chapelle de Potensac Haut-Médoc 89 Loudenne Médoc 88 Malescasse Haut-Médoc 91-92 Potensac Haut-Médoc 90-91 Quintessence de Blaignan Médoc 91 Rollan de By Médoc 92 Sociando Mallet Haut-Médoc 95

-The significant absence here is La Lagune, which unfortunately suffered two hail storms in 2018, one in May and one in July.
+The significant tasting absence here was La Lagune, which unfortunately suffered two hail storms in 2018, one in May and one in July.
 The one in May struck the sides of the vineyard, but the one in July went like a machine gun filled with hail right through the vineyard's center.
 On the other side of the road, there was nothing, no hail!!
 As a result of hail, no 2018 La Lagune was made, as hail destroyed everything.
-La Lagune's cellar master, Maylis de Laborderie, told us that as there was not so much to do since the 2018 vintage became nonexistent, she went then on a study trip to South Africa to overlook the vinification of native grape varieties there and gain some more experience.
+La Lagune's cellar master, Maylis de Laborderie, told us that as there was not so much to do since the 2018 vintage became nonexistent, she went on a study trip to South Africa to overlook the vinification of native grape varieties there and gain some more experience.

-However, we tasted 2017, 2016, and 2015 vintages, which indicated how exciting this property has become.
+We tasted 2017, 2016, and 2015 vintages, which indicated how exciting this property has become.

 2017 - seductive nose of black cherries, excellent acidity, stays long on the palate, elegant with finesse.
 Lovely and charismatic wine.
 There is more Cabernet Sauvignon in the blend than usual, 75%, 20% Merlot, and 5% Petit Verdot.